Gerry Fitt

-Gerard Fitt, Baron Fitt (9 April 1926 – 26 August 2005) was a politician from Northern Ireland.
+Gerard Fitt, Baron Fitt (9 April 1926 – 26 August 2005), was a politician from Belfast, Northern Ireland.
 He was a founder and the first leader of the Social Democratic and Labour Party (SDLP), a social democratic and Irish nationalist party.

 Early years

 Fitt was born in Belfast in the Lisburn Road Workhouse to the unmarried Rose Martin on 8 April 1926.
-He was christened Gerald in the infirmary at the Workhouse by Fr JB Murray, a curate at St Brigid.
-He was subsequently adopted by George and Mary Fitt and assumed their name for the rest of his life however he changed his first name to Gerard.
-When isn't recorded but written evidence shows he was using his new name by 1942.
+He was christened Gerald in the infirmary at the Workhouse by Fr JB Murray, a curate at St Brigid's Church.
+He was subsequently adopted by George and Mary Fitt and assumed their name; however, he changed his first name to Gerard.
+When he did so is not recorded, but written evidence shows he was using his new name by 1942.
 He was educated at a local Christian Brothers school.
 He served in the Merchant Navy as a stoker until 1953, having joined in 1941 during World War II and served on convoy duty.
 He witnessed the sinking of HMS Bluebell from which there was one survivor.
-His elder brother Geordie, an Irish Guardsman, was killed during the Battle of Normandy.
+His elder brother George, an Irish Guardsman, was killed during the Battle of Normandy.

 Living in the nationalist Beechmount neighbourhood of the Falls, he stood for the Falls as a candidate for the Dock Labour Party in a city council by-election in 1956, but lost to Paddy Devlin of the Irish Labour Party, who would later be his close ally.
 In 1958, he was elected to Belfast City Council as a member of the Irish Labour Party.